nginx/unit-docs/source/howto/nextcloud.rst

                   "type": "php",
                   "targets": {
                       "direct": {
-                          "root": ":nxt_hint:`/path/to/app/ <Use a real path in your configuration>`" },
+                          "root": ":nxt_ph:`/path/to/app/ <Path to the application directory; use a real path in your configuration>`"
+                      },

                       "index": {
-                          "root": ":nxt_hint:`/path/to/app/ <Use a real path in your configuration>`", "script": "index.php"
+                          "root": ":nxt_ph:`/path/to/app/ <Path to the application directory; use a real path in your configuration>`", "script": "script": ":nxt_hint:`index.php <All requests are handled by a single script>`" },
-                      },

                       "ocm": {
-                          "root": ":nxt_hint:`/path/to/app/ocm-provider/ <Use a real path in your configuration>`", "script": "index.php"
+                          "root": ":nxt_ph:`/path/to/app/ <Path to the application directory; use a real path in your configuration>`ocm-provider/", "script": "script": ":nxt_hint:`index.php <All requests are handled by a single script>`" },
-                      },

                       "ocs": {
-                          "root": ":nxt_hint:`/path/to/app/ocs-provider/ <Use a real path in your configuration>`", "script": "index.php"
+                          "root": ":nxt_ph:`/path/to/app/ <Path to the application directory; use a real path in your configuration>`ocs-provider/", "script": "script": ":nxt_hint:`index.php <All requests are handled by a single script>`" },
-                      },

                       "updater": {
-                          "root": ":nxt_hint:`/path/to/app/nextcloud/updater/ <Use a real path in your configuration>`", "script": "index.php"
+                          "root": ":nxt_ph:`/path/to/app/ <Path to the application directory; use a real path in your configuration>`nextcloud/updater/", "script": "script": ":nxt_hint:`index.php <All requests are handled by a single script>`" }
-                      }
                   }
               }